lb0o/website/content/en/docs/getting-started/first-deployment.md

 Make sure you have defined your [hardware requirements]({{% ref "/docs/getting-started/hardware-requirements" %}}).
-As a bare minimum, you should have three nodes of the following configuration to install Cozystack:
+As a bare minimum, you should have a management host plus three nodes of the following configuration to install Cozystack:

 ```yaml
 CPU: 4 cores